 - Source: Use this field to override the default source label for the camera.
-For example, you might want to change a default source label to West Hall or a more meaningful label for your specific environment. - Multiple cameras can have the same source label.
+For example, you might want to change a default source label to West Hall or a more meaningful label for your specific environment.
+Multiple cameras can have the same source label.
 For example, you could have several cameras labeled as South Exit, or you could label each camera differently ("South Exit 1", "South Exit 2", or other labels that make sense for you and your SAFR environment). - Contrast Enhancement: When selected, enhances low-light images and videos by enhancing the contrast. - Low Light Threshold: Determines the level of light when the exposure boost will be applied.
 If an image or video has more light than the threshold allows for, then the exposure boost will not be applied. - Exposure Boost: Determines how much to boost the contrast. - Front facing: Indicates if the camera is front facing. - Rotate Image: Use the dropdown menu to set a value that rotates to correct for camera orientation.
 Typically, this correction can be done directly by the camera, but if not, you can adjust it here.
-Recognition does not work properly unless an image is properly oriented. - Enforce Low Latency: This option is only available for integrated and USB cameras.
-Enforce Low Latency optimizes display and processing by allowing the video frame rate to drop if CPU resources are low. - This may be needed for some 4K webcam models or any cameras that support particularly high frame rates. - Unauthorized movement detection for person: When any of the 4 settings below are enabled, the Desktop client will generate an unauthorized movement event when a person's face travels further than the specified percentage within the camera view field.
+Recognition does not work properly unless the camera's image is properly oriented. - Enforce Low Latency: This option is only available for integrated and USB cameras.
+Enforce Low Latency optimizes display and processing by allowing the video frame rate to drop if CPU resources are low - This may be needed for some 4K webcam models or any cameras that support particularly high frame rates. - Unauthorized movement detection for person: When any of the 4 settings below are enabled, the Desktop client will generate an unauthorized movement event when a person's face travels further than the specified percentage within the camera view field.
 For example, if Left travel distance were set to 50 then an unauthorized movement event would be generated if somebody's face entered the camera view field from the right edge of the frame, and moved more than halfway across the camera field view.
-Note that you can set multiple values below. - Left travel distance: Generate an unauthorized movement event when a face enters from the right edge of the camera view field and travels more than the specified percentage across the field towards the left edge. - Right travel distance: Gnerate an unauthorized movement event when a face enters from the left edge of the camera view field and travels more than the specified percentage across the field towards the right edge. - Up/Away travel distance: Generate an unauthorized movement event when a face enters from the bottom edge of the camera view field and travels more than the
+Note that you can configure multiple settings at the same time, and an unauthorized movement event would be triggered if the condition specified by any of the configured settings were met.

-- specified percentage across the field towards the top edge. - Down/Towards travel distance: Generate an unauthorized movement event when a face enters from the top edge of the camera view field and travels more than the specified percentage across the field towards the bottom edge.
+- Left travel distance: Generate an unauthorized movement event when a face enters from the right edge of the camera view field and travels more than the specified percentage across the field towards the left edge. - Right travel distance: Gnerate an unauthorized movement event when a face enters from the left edge of the camera view field and travels more than the specified percentage across the field towards the right edge. - Up/Away travel distance: Generate an unauthorized movement event when a face enters from the bottom edge of the camera view field and travels more than the specified percentage across the field towards the top edge. - Down/Towards travel distance: Generate an unauthorized movement event when a face enters from the top edge of the camera view field and travels more than the specified percentage across the field towards the bottom edge.

-IP Camera Preferences
+53.2.2 IP Camera Preferences